pygplates.ReconstructedGeometryTimeSpan

 • scalar_type (ScalarType) – Optional scalar type to retrieve scalar values for (returned as a list).
 If not specified then all scalar values for all scalar types are returned (returned as a dict).

-• return_inactive_points – Whether to return scalars associated with inactive points.
+• return_inactive_points (bool) – Whether to return scalars associated with inactive points.
 If True then each scalar corresponding to an inactive point stores None instead of a scalar and hence the size of each list of scalars is equal to the number of points (and scalars) in the initial geometry (which are all initially active).
 By default only scalars for active points are returned.

 If scalar_type is specified then a list of scalar values associated with scalar_type at reconstruction_time (or None if no matching scalar type), otherwise a dict mapping available scalar types with their associated scalar values list at reconstruction_time (or None if no scalar types are available).
 Returns None if no points are active at reconstruction_time.

-Return type
+Return type:

 list or dict or None